nagix/chartjs-plugin-streaming/docs/guide/getting-started.md

 Once imported, the plugin needs to be registered globally.

 ::: warning IMPORTANT
-`chartjs-plugin-streaming` does not function as inline plugin.
+`chartjs-plugin-streaming` does not function as an inline plugin.
 See also [Chart.js &rsaquo; Using plugins](https://www.chartjs.org/docs/latest/developers/plugins.html).
 :::

 ## Configuration